 Grab your favourite movie snack and snuggle up with these Christmas movies for a cosy evening full of the warm fuzzies.

-It’s that time of the year – Mariah Carey and Michael Buble are awakened from their deep slumber, festive markets are popping up and Orchard Road is transformed into a winter wonderland sans (real) snow.
+It’s that time of the year – Mariah Carey and Michael Bublé are awakened from their deep slumber, homes are filled with fresh (or fake) trees, festive markets are popping up and Orchard Road is transformed into a winter wonderland sans (real) snow.

 To add to the joyous spirit, we’ve curated a list of our favourite flicks for the Yuletide season.
 From cult classics to comedies and even a tinge of horror, these Christmas movies will get you in the festive mood.